ccb-hms/ontology-mapper/README.md

 `source_terms_ids` : tuple
     Collection of identifiers for the given source terms
+    WARNING: While this is still available for the tagged term function, it is worth noting that dictionaries do not necessarily preserve order, so it is not recommended.
+If using the TaggedTerm object, the source terms can be attached there to guarantee order.

 `excl_deprecated` : bool
     Exclude ontology terms stated as deprecated via `owl:deprecated true`